Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Population

 In principle, all these quantities play a role in the promotion of an event candidate to confident detection: however, due to the fact that computing the FAR and $p_\mathrm{astro}$ for an event is a computationally expensive task, in what follows we will consider SNR alone.

-Each event will produce a different SNR in the detector depending on two factors: its parameters (both intrinsic and extrinsic) and the noise realisation surrounding the event.
-Due to the stochastic nature of the noise, the SNR of a specific event will be a realisation of a stochastic process, whose expected value is determined by the event's parameters $\bt$, $\hat\rho(\bt)$.
+Each event will produce a different SNR in the detector depending on two factors: its parameters (both intrinsic and extrinsic) and the noise realization surrounding the event.
+Due to the stochastic nature of the noise, the SNR of a specific event will be a realization of a stochastic process, whose expected value is determined by the event's parameters $\bt$, $\hat\rho(\bt)$.

 The detection probability of an event follows the probability of observing $\rho$ greater than $\rho_\mathrm{th}$.
-According to \citep{allen:2012}, $\rho$ is normally distributed with unitary variance:
+According to \citep{allen:2012}, $\rho$ is normally distributed with unitary variance

 Therefore, $p_\mathrm{det}$ for a set of parameters $\bt$ is given by